ericoporto/ags-manual-wiki/FAQ.md

 **Q. How do I change object's "Name" or "Description" at runtime so that I could display a different one after a game event?**

-A. At the time of writing this AGS does not let you change these, as well as few other properties at runtime (this may be fixed in future versions).
-The common solution for this problem is to use "Custom Properties", which you define in the Editor and may modified in script using SetProperty and SetTextProperty functions for respective object type.
+A. At the time of writing this answer AGS does not let you change these values, as well as few other properties at runtime (this may be fixed in future versions).
+The common solution is to use "Custom Properties", which you define in the Editor and may modify in script using SetProperty and SetTextProperty functions for the respective object type.

 ---